Moulsford School, Moulsford

 Drama-wise, the main school hall is small but well-appointed with all the theatre lighting and pull-out tiered seating you’d expect.
 The start of a comprehensive new after school activities programme in Sept 17 has freed and ring-fenced time for performing arts rehearsals in the school day, part of a desire by the head to send a message that the arts are just as important as sport at Moulsford and deserve time and funding.
 All kids get the opportunity to perform or be involved in a drama production each year, drama courses run in holidays and children in certain years being offered an introduction to film production.
 On the technology front, there’s a swanky new ICT suite, and after a successful trial where last year’s Y4 each had their own ipad to use in relevant classes, this has now been rolled out to all boys in Y4 to Y8.

 Strong.
 Moulsford isn’t overly academic in its selection process (the school is oversubscribed and the school looks actively at ‘all round’ abilities) and in fact, 41 children of its children have 1:1 learning support, mostly for dyslexia/dyspraxia.
-So it’s academic record is all the more impressive – in 2019, at 13+, three boys gained awards to Abingdon, three to Radley, two to Magdalen College School, two to Cokethorpe, one to Bradfield, one to Wellington, one to St.Edward’s Oxford, and one to The Oratory, all across a range of Academic, Sports, Music, Art, Design & Technology and Drama awards.
-In addition to these schools, others to which Moulsford boys regularly progress include Marlborough, Eton, Harrow, Stowe, Shiplake and Pangbourne.
+So it’s academic record is all the more impressive – in 2019, at 13+, three boys gained Awards to Abingdon, three to Radley, two to Magdalen College School, two to Cokethorpe, one to Bradfield, one to Wellington, one to St.Edward’s Oxford, and one to The Oratory, all across a range of academic, sports, music, art, DT and Drama.
+Moulsford boys also regularly progress to the likes of Marlborough, Eton, Harrow, Stowe, Shiplake and Pangbourne.

 Ben Beardmore-Gray hit the hotseat in 2014, taking over from the previous head who’d been incumbent for 20 years.
 Married with three kids he’s affable, smart, private school educated, blazered up, and more English than a mid-afternoon cream tea.
 He has a sense of humour too – I’d have paid good money to see him belting out Don’t Stop Me Now at Moulsfest, the inaugural autumn school festival.
 Wife Sarah plays Brian May to the Head’s Freddie Mercury, overseeing the marketing, communications and the decor – over the last two years she’s overseen a tickle up of the main mansion house, plus the dorms.